JayMan91/OdeceDFLforConstraintsNeurips25/README.md

 ## Summary

-This repository contains the implementation of **ODECE** (optimizing decisions through end-to-end constraint estimation), a novel approach for Decision-Focused Learning (DFL) when predicting parameters that appear in the constraints of optimization problems.
+This repository contains the implementation of **ODECE** (optimizing decisions through end-to-end constraint estimation), a novel Decision-Focused Learning (DFL) approach when uncertain parameters appear in the constraints of optimization problems that are predicted.

-We demonstrate the effectiveness of ODECE across multiple optimization problems:
+We demonstrate ODECE across two optimization problems:
 - **Multidimensional Knapsack Problem (MDKP)**: Predicting item weights and knapsack capacities
 - **Brass Alloy Production**: Predicting amounts of metal in metal ore